mjordan/islandora_scg/README.md

 * You can generate and load issues into an existing newspaper (e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperPageCModel --parent=testing:62 --namespace=testing` will generate and load two issues into the existing newspaper with PID "testing:62")
 * You can generate and load newspapers and populate each one with issues at the same time (e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperCModel --parent=islandora:newspaper_collection --namespace=islandora --quantity_newspaper_issues=4` will generate and load 2 newspapers into the collection with PID "islandora_newspaper_collection" and also generate and load 4 issues into each)

-Be careful with the last option, since high values in the `--quantity` and `--quantity_newspaper_issues` parameters can quickly add up to a lot of batch generating and loading.
+Be careful with the last option, since high values in the `--quantity` and `--quantity_newspaper_issues` parameters can add up to a lot of batch generating and loading.

 ## Sample metadata

 The metadata used for the sample objects is taken, at random, from `includes/sample_metadata.tsv` ([view it here](https://github.com/mjordan/islandora_scg/blob/7.x/includes/sample_metadata.tsv)).
 This metadata is derived from [a collection of early-20th century postcards](http://content.lib.sfu.ca/cdm/landingpage/collection/bcp)* depicting various landscapes and landmarks in British Columbia.
 Each tab-delimited record contains a title, a date of publication, one or more place names, one or more subject keywords, and a description.

 If you want to use other metadata for your sample objects, you can replace this file with our own, as long as you follow the povided file's structure: five tab-separated columns: title, date, place name(s), subject keyword(s), and description.
 Repeated place names and subject keywords are separated by semicolons.
 You can pass in the absolute path to your metadata file using the `--metadata_file` parameter.
+If you are using your own metadata file, lines from it will be picked at random, just like with the default metadata file.

 If you want additional control of the metadata for your sample objects, you can use Drupal's theming layer to completely override the way that the MODS datastream is populated.
 Just override the islandora_scg_preprocess_islandora_scg_metadata_ds() function and the islandora_scg_metadata_ds.tpl.php template file.